kayeofswords/soulsinnerstatues/chapter-3.md

 https://kallisti.blog/2018/05/11/household-worship-brass-tacks-style/

-> The biggest thing to remember is that any ancestor or Chthonic god veneration should be kept separate from the place where you honor the heavenly and world-surface gods.
-Ideally, you would even use separate libation vessels and receptacles.
-In household worship, many make offerings to Ouranic deities according to specific lunar calendar cycles, and this can be done at the household shrine.
-The spaces for Chthonic gods and ancestors could legit be on a shelf just below the one you keep for the household gods.

 I pray after showering.
 For me, those habits are linked.
 Whenever I shower later in the day — for instance, if I've returned from the gym — I immediately think of the prayer beads at one of my shrines.